adolfobolivar/AOS8-InfluDB-Grafana/README.md

-# Aruba Mobility Master/Mobility Constroller - InfluxDB - Grafana
+# Aruba MM/MC AOS 8.3 - InfluxDB - Grafana

 Python Code Demo to create a wifi dashboard in GRAFANA from ARUBA Mobility Master and Mobility controller infrastructure.

-# AOS8 - InfluxDB - Grafana
+# Infrastructure

 The infraestruture needed is: